GEMDAT-repos/GOAC/README.md

 ## Installation

-Install a Python3 environment on your system along with a Fortran compiler (e.g., gfortran) and a corresponding OpenMP library.
+Install a Python3 environment and meson on your system along with a Fortran compiler (e.g., gfortran) and a corresponding OpenMP library.

 ### Requirements: